FineUploader/server-examples/readme.md

 #### Support ####

 ##### Traditional upload examples (upload to your own server)
-Widen only currently supports the PHP and Java examples.
-All other examples were provided by third parties.
+Widen supports the following traditional endpoint examples: (all other examples were provided and are supported by third parties)
+* PHP
+* node.js
+* Java

 ##### Fine Uploader S3 examples
 Widen supports upload-to-s3 server-side examples in the following languages (in the associated language's S3 subdirectory):